bbuechler/gh_actions_oidc_aws/README.md

 ### Deploy CloudFormation template

-I have including an example Cloudformation Template derived from [GitHub's example](https://github.com/aws-actions/configure-aws-credentials#sample-iam-role-cloudformation-template).
-This can be deployed using the AWS Console or by command line
+I have included [`oidc_provider_cfn.yaml`](oidc_provider_cfn.yaml) as an example Cloudformation template derived from [GitHub's example](https://github.com/aws-actions/configure-aws-credentials#sample-iam-role-cloudformation-template).
+This can be deployed using the AWS Console or by command line.

 ```
 aws cloudformation deploy \